wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 const name = [];
 ```

-You can also create an array using the longhand, just like you can with a string, a number, an object etc, like so:
+You can also create an array using the long hand, just like you can with a string, a number, an object etc, like so 👇

 ```js
 const names = new Array();
 ```

-To create items inside of an array you can simply do this:
+To create items inside of an array you can simply do this 👇

 ```js
 const names = ['wes','kait','snickers'];